Tijani Ould Kerim

 Tijani Ould Kerim (born 13 December 1951, in Mederdra, Mauritania) is a Mauritania teacher and diplomat.

 Early life

 Kerim graduated from Sorbonne University in Paris in 1976.

 Career

 His first career path was to become a teacher.
 Later he was president of the Mauritanian Youth organisation (JPPM) and High Commissioner for Youth (Junior Minister) under President Mokhtar Ould Daddah, between 1977 and 1978.
-He became a Member of Parliament, between 1992 and 1996.
+He became a Member of Parliament between 1992 and 1996.
 He then became the Mauritanian diplomat to Gambia, from 1996 to 1999.
-After this he became the ambassador to the Ivory Coast from 1999 to 2002, to Canada from 2002 to 2004 and to the USA from 2004.
+After this he became the ambassador to the Ivory Coast from 1999 to 2002, to Canada from 2002 to 2004 and to the United States from 2004.